SoftwareHeritage/swh-docs/docs/sysadm/deployment/howto-deploy-swh-graph.rst

 How to deploy the next graph version?
 -------------------------------------

-The graph are running on ``highmemXY`` machines.
+The graph are running on ``rancher-node-highmemXY`` machines.

 Multiple graph versions can run concurrently as long as there are enough disk space and memory.

-The m.o. is:
+The modus operandi is:

-- Install the new dataset on one of the highmem machines
+- Install the new dataset on one of the highmem machines (`zfs send` or `rsync`)
 - Deploy a new gprc and rpc instance running concurrently to the previous ones.
 The grpc service shall be using the newly installed zfs dataset using the newly installed dataset.
-And the new new rpc hitting the new grpc service as backend.
+And the new rpc hitting the new grpc service as backend.
 - Check everything is fine for those new instances.
 - Once the new instances are running ok, switch the "public" ingresses fqdn [1] [2] so they target the new instances (grpc & rpc)